-Fiscal Year 2022 Irish Statutory Accounts
+Fiscal Year 2023 Irish Statutory Accounts

-James Hardie announced today that it has filed the following document relating to fiscal year 2022 with the ASX:
+James Hardie announced today that it has filed the following document relating to fiscal year 2023 with the ASX:

-• Irish Statutory Accounts, which will be filed with the Irish Companies Registration Office (CRO).
+Irish Statutory Accounts, which will be filed with the Irish Companies Registration Office (CRO).

-Copies of this document are available on the company's investor relations website a https://ir.jameshardie.com.au.
+Copies of this document are available on the company's investor relations website at https://ir.jameshardie.com.au/financial-information/financial-results.

-Shareholders who wish to receive a hard copy of the company's Irish Statutory Accounts free of charge should contact the company's investor relations office on +61 2 9368 9206.
+Shareholders who wish to receive a hard copy of the company's Irish Statutory Accounts free of charge should contact the company's investor relations office on +1 312 756 9919.